Connection Through Community.

 Meeting Spots:

 Tuesday Evenings at 6:00 pm: We will gather pre and post run by the gazebo at the Bar Harbor Village Green in the center of town.
-Our run leaders will try to be there several minutes early to welcome everyone.
+Our run leaders try to be there several minutes early to welcome everyone.
 Parking options and details are described below.

 Sunday Mornings at 7:30 am: We will gather pre and post run outside or inside (depends on the weather!)
 Choco Latte Cafe near the center of town.
-Our run leaders will try to be there several minutes early to welcome everyone.
+Our run leaders try to be there several minutes early to welcome everyone.
 Parking options and details are described below.

 Sunday Mornings at 7:30 am: We will gather pre and post run outside or inside (depends on the weather!)
 Choco Latte Cafe near the center of town.
-Our run leaders will try to be there several minutes early to welcome everyone.
+Our run leaders try to be there several minutes early to welcome everyone.
 Parking options and details are described below.

 Parking Options: